gabsgj/gabsgj.github.io/README.md

 # gabsgj.github.io

-> Minimal, cinematic "coming soon" site for Gabriel James — live at [gabrieljames.me](https://gabrieljames.me).
+> Minimal, calm "coming soon" surface for Gabriel James — live at [gabrieljames.me](https://gabrieljames.me).

 ## Overview

-This repo powers the public holding page for Gabriel's forthcoming portfolio + studio.
-It leans on a single handcrafted `index.html` with beautiful typography, particle effects, and a roadmap that keeps visitors informed while the full site ships.
+This repo powers the holding page for Gabriel's portfolio + studio.
+It is a single handcrafted `index.html` with subtle WebGL blue waves, a focused hero, and just enough context + contact to feel finished while the full site ships.

 ## Highlights

-- **Hero story** with animated typewriter headline, stat cards, and direct CTA to book a build sprint.
+- **Subtle WebGL background** — soft right-to-left blue waves that gently react to cursor movement.
-- **Glassmorphism contact card** highlighting current focus areas and office hours.
+- **Typewriter hero line** — short rotating phrases about calm intelligence, applied AI, and copilots for real ops.
-- **Roadmap panels** outlining upcoming builds, expectations, and availability.
+- **Ultra-minimal content** — name, one-line story, "Coming Soon" pill, and direct links to email, GitHub, and LinkedIn.
-- **Lightweight particles + accessibility** (respects `prefers-reduced-motion`).
+- **Accessibility-aware motion** — respects `prefers-reduced-motion` and falls back to a static gradient.
 - **Zero dependencies** — just HTML/CSS/JS for instant deploys.

 ## Local development